RichardRed0x/dcrwords/README.md

 Transactions waiting to be mined.

 **Block header:**
 A 120 byte (when serialized) header used to identify a particular block, which is hashed repeatedly to create proof of work for mining rewards.
-(SETH: review for accuracy)

 **Stakepool:**
 see Voting Service Provider